We are coordinating with the Village of Shungopavi staff to establish a community library.

 Shungopavi has a goal to establish a village learning center including computer stations and a library.

-Our vision, in support of this goal, is to provide a small start up library in an existing building that is used as a Senior Center in the center of the Village of Shungopavi.
+The first books were delivered March 24, 2021 and the start up library is being set up in an existing building that is used as a Youth & Elder Center in the Village of Shungopavi.

 “Reading opens a door to the world.
 It enables a Hopi child to cross the boundary between their isolated village and the rest of the world.
 Children on the Hopi reservation have limited opportunities to read, whether from high quality children’s books or on a tablet.
 They just don’t own many books, and internet is sparse.